XRPLF/rippled/Builds/VisualStudio2019/README.md

 ```
 These paths are relative to your cloned git repository.

-# Build using Chocolatey, Conan, CMake and Visual Studio (Recommended)
+# Build using Chocolatey, Conan, CMake and Visual Studio

 Open a PowerShell as Administrator and execute a
 [setup script](https://gist.github.com/ximinez/1678229f97831c602a9a42a1ea03c9c4).